 Let’s first understand what a rhetorical analysis essay is.
 The word ‘rhetoric’ refers to the study of words writers use to communicate and influence their readers.
-Basically, rhetorical analysis is nothing but analyzing a writer’s writing.
+Rhetorical analysis is nothing but analyzing a writer’s writing.

 How to Approach a Rhetorical Analysis Essay

-Before jumping straight into the steps to writing a rhetorical analysis essay, it’s important to understand how to approach such an essay and the factors you need to consider in order to do justice to it.
+Before jumping straight into the steps to writing a rhetorical analysis essay, it’s essential to understand how to approach such an essay and the factors you need to consider to do justice to it.

 This is where the SOAPSTone strategy comes into the picture.
-It stands for Speaker, Occasion, Audience, Purpose, Subject and Tone.
-Following this strategy helps you plan the essay and approach it in an organized manner.
+It stands for Speaker, Occasion, Audience, Purpose, Subject, and Tone.
+Following this strategy helps you plan the essay and approach it organizationally.

-Read on to know what each of these crucial elements constitute of and the questions you need to answer while writing a rhetorical analysis essay.
+Read on to know what each of these crucial elements constitutes and the questions you need to answer while writing a rhetorical analysis essay.

 Questions to ask: Who is the speaker?
 Are the author and speaker the same?
 What do you know about the speaker?
 What assumptions can you make about him/her?

 ‘Occasion’ refers to the setting or context of the piece of writing.
-While analyzing ‘occasion’, there are two ways to look at it - micro and macro view.
-Micro is about understanding where the writing was set while macro is about considering when the author wrote it and what was the environment like.
+While analyzing ‘occasion,’ there is two ways to look at it - micro and macro view.
+Micro is about understanding where the writing was set, while macro is about considering when the author wrote it and what the environment was like.

 Questions to ask: What is the time and place of the text?
 What era is it set in?
 What are the historical events that took place then?
 What details are mentioned about the social or political climate?
 How does the environment influence the text?

 As the name suggests, ‘audience’ asks you to consider who the text is directed to.
-The audience of a text can range from a certain person to a group of people.
+The audience of a text can range from a particular person to a group of people.

 Questions to ask: Who is the audience?
 Does the speaker define the audience?
 What do you know about the audience?
 What assumptions can you make?
 Why was the text written for that specific audience?

-Establishing the purpose means analyzing why the author has written that piece of text and understand the message he/she wants to deliver through it.
+Establishing the purpose means analyzing why the author has written that piece of text and understanding the message he/she wants to deliver through it.